snega1003/cpp-tasks/README.md

 # C++ Tasks

-For C++ course at AM-CP department of Saint-Petersburg state University.
+For C++ course at AM-CP faculty of Saint-Petersburg state University.